dubugc/towerbans/_posts/2025-06-07-MacDGuy-Covered-Up-a-Broken-Ban-System.md

 To be clear: **I was not sharing exploits**.<br>
 I was exposing a broken system - one that has been silently failing for 5 years, dating back to **before the Arcade even existed**, when everyone was still gambling in the Casino.

 Whether the deletion was out of embarrassment or an attempt to bury the truth, it's clear PixelTail wanted this off the record.
-If word spread that leaderboard bans have never functioned correctly, it could force players to question the legitimacy of *other* bans too - which is a dangerous game for a dev team with a shaky moderation history.
+It could force players to question the legitimacy of *other* bans too - which is a dangerous game for a dev team with a shaky moderation history.

 What Mac didn't anticipate was this: **I archived everything**. <br>
 When I brought the archived links to his attention, I was **banned from the forum for Harassment.** [(^6)](https://web.archive.org/web/20250601115047/https://forums.pixeltailgames.com/t/regarding-forum-moderation-leaderboard-ban-report/53402)